feezakhankhanzada/CoraDataset/README.md

 10. After the 10th fold the history dictionery contains the final test accuracy which is around 88%.

+11. The predicitions of 10th Fold Dataset with <paper_id> are stored in Tab Value Separated CSV file named "results.csv"

 Following are the steps to run the program:

 1. git clone https://github.com/feezakhankhanzada/CoraDataset.git